generalui/pivotaltracker/README.md

     * "list"
         * If value is an array, stored as-is.
 Else, stored as null.
     * object / associated resource
-        * If a non-null, non-array value has type 'object', it's passed-through/set as-is.
+        * If a non-null, non-array value has type 'object', it's set as-is.
 All other values are defaulted to null.

 ## API